francesjgonzales/final-proj4/README.md

 # kick&sole

 An e-commerce website selling limited edition shoes.
-The shop name is called 'kick&sole'.
+The working title for a shop name is called 'kick&sole' which sounds modern and contemporary.

 This project is inspired by my husband's enthusiasm for buy and sell unique, timeless branded shoes.